+To get decent footing for your arena, you can expect to spend around $1 to $2 per square foot.
 Sand footing is probably the most common and diverse of these materials and most arenas are going to have some sand included in their footing composition.

 For sand-heavy arenas, intense maintenance is required, especially when it comes to finding the right watering schedule.
 If watered too much, sand can become muddy and inhibit movement.
 If not watered enough, sand will dry out, become loose and dusty, and cause horses to slip.

 One of the main benefits of sand is its cost effectiveness.
 Since it is so affordable, arena owners can keep their costs lower by including sand in their arenas.
 It is also very diverse, as you can purchase very fine or very coarse sand or sand that is coated in various waxes to help with texture and resilience.

 Stone dust is made by processing sand and stones through a crushing machine and costs $1.75 to $2.50 per square foot, making it a more expensive product than sand.
 This results in a very fine, sand-like, powder.
 Stone dust provides stability and is known to drain without issue

 As the name implies, stone dust tends to be very dusty.
 For the health and safety of both you and your horses, this material needs to be watered regularly and maintained so the dust does not get out of hand.
 Furthermore, the nature of this material makes it prone to over-compacting, meaning the surface will become hard and no longer provide adequate cushioning to your horses hooves.

 The initial cost of stone dust is quite inexpensive.
 However, stone dust maintenance takes significant time and water, which can make it expensive over time.